darkn3rd/blog_tutorials/README.md

 #### **Change Configuration**

-Aautomate the management/deployment of infrastructure by defining the desired state of systems through code
+Automate the management/deployment of infrastructure by defining the desired state of systems through code

 * **Chef**
     * [Vagrant Provisioning with Chef](https://joachim8675309.medium.com/vagrant-provisioning-with-chef-90a2bf724f) on Aug 10, 2018 - `chef-zero`